GRAND TOURS

 Overnight stay at hotel.

-DELHI - HARIDWAR BY AC TEMPO
+DELHI - AYODHYA BY AC TEMPO

 Breakfast at Hotel